Shared Content for Data Engineering 10.2.2 Service Pack 1

 Optional.
 Name of the project that contains the mapping.
 If you do not specify a project name, the command updates all projects in the Model repository.

 Optional.
 The names of mappings that you want to disable the validation environment for.
 Separate mapping names with commas.

-Default is all mappings in the Model repository.
+Default is all mappings that are deployed to the Data Integration Service.

 Optional.
 Specify the execution environment for the validation environment you want to remove.
 You can enter either Native, Hadoop, or Databricks.

 By default, the validation environment is changed for all engines based on other filter criteria.

 Required.
 Name of the validation environment to remove from a mapping.
 You can enter one of the following values:

 Run the command for each validation environment to remove.

 Optional.
 Amount of time in seconds that infacmd attempts to establish or re-establish a connection to the domain.
 If you omit this option, infacmd uses the timeout value specified in the INFA_CLIENT_RESILIENCE_TIMEOUT environment variable.
 If no value is specified in the environment variable, the default of 180 seconds is used.